datagrok-ai/public/help/datagrok/concepts/functions/func-params-annotation.md

 Use `choices` to make input a combo box, and restrict the selection to the defined set of values.
 You can define `choices` using a comma-separated list of values, a name of another function (such as query), or by writing an actual SQL query.

-Here's an example of how to define `choices` for a `shipCountry` input parameter using all methods:
+<details> <summary> Example: SQL query: single choice: different ways to specify a list of countries </summary> <div>

 ```sql
 --input: string shipCountry = "France" {choices: ['France', 'Italy', 'Germany']}